 Acknowledgement: The picture of the Lawn Community Association, Swindon sign by P. L. Chadwick.
 Believed to be in the public domain (sourced from Wikimedia Commons) 2008.
 The premises were for many years a pub known as The Gamekeeper.
 For more on the association: http://www.lawninfo.net/

 To cite this article: Smith, M. K. (2002).
-‘Community centres (centers) and associations’, the encyclopedia of informal education. [www.infed.org/mobi/community-centers-and-associations.
+‘Community centres (centers) and associations’, The encyclopedia of pedagogy and informal education. [www.infed.org/mobi/community-centers-and-associations.
 Retrieved: insert date].

 Last Updated on December 31, 2012 by infed.org